mzat-msft/tutorials/llm-math/README.md

 Correct response:  12.801264313425042
 ````

-Let us see what happens here.
+Let's see what's happening here.
 The task of computing the sum is given to the
 assistant.
 The assistant writes a function to compute the answer and passes
 the turn to the next agent in the team, which is the code executor agent.
 The
 code executor runs the function and returns what the function prints.
 We get
 the correct answer in the end.

-With this approach we traded simplicity for more flexibility.
+With this approach we have traded simplicity for more flexibility.
 Using the tool
 technique allows us to get the correct result, but at the expense of having
 to write a tool for every capability.
 In fact, we would need to add a
 `subtract_tool`, `multiply_tool`, and so on.